 HCFB incurs some expenses that are applicable to more than one program or supporting function.
 Therefore, HCFB allocates common expenses between program, administrative, and fundraising.
-The expense categories that are allocated are payroll and related, utilities and information technology services, which are allocated based on estimates of time spent by staff; depreciation, and repairs and maintenance, which are allocated based on estimates of space usage; and other, which is allocated based on knowledge of specific accounts and transactions.
+The expense categories that are allocated are payroll and related and utilities which are allocated based on estimates of time spent by staff; depreciation and repairs and maintenance, which are allocated based on estimates of space usage; and other, which is allocated based on knowledge of specific accounts and transactions.